Aware Senior Care Blog

 Making home care affordable can be a challenge.
 By keeping a loved one involved in decisions about their care and maintaining one’s health, they will feel more comfortable about accepting assistance.

-Home care is commonly presented as a service to assist aging seniors, but it's a valuable resource when a person at any age has an injury, accident or surgery or is suffering from a chronic illness.
+Home care is primarily a service to assist aging seniors, but it’s a valuable resource when a person at any age has an injury, accident or surgery or is suffering from a chronic illness.
 Besides that, home care serves as a useful respite service for families when they need to take a break.

 Resistance to care costs is a challenge.
-By keeping a loved one involved in decisions about their care and maintaining one's health, they will feel more comfortable about accepting assistance.
+Keep your loved one involved in decisions about their care and maintaining their health.
+They will feel more comfortable about accepting assistance.
 Addressing the costs resistance is key for home care agencies to successfully grow business.

 But what can home care owners do to mitigate it?

 How could home care agencies adapt their current services to meet the demand of low-cost care?

 To me, it’s one issue that must be tackled head on for seniors to receive the proper and best care possible.
 Here are tips and advice from aging professionals who deal with resistance every day:

 - “Home care agencies should partner with non-hands on services like handyman, cleaning, shopping services, transportation and others who don’t charge an hourly rate and don’t need to be hired for a minimum number of hours.
 The model is being done successfully by restaurants and a few doctors.”
 Caryn Isaacs, GetHealthHelp.com

 - “It is important for agency owners to educate families about the associated costs of home care.
 The cost of home care is much more than just the wage of the direct care worker.
 All caregivers need to be thoroughly screened and vetted, insured, under supervision and trained.
 Back up caregivers need to be in place.
 Companies pledging “low-cost” home care that’s affordable should be a concern and a red flag.”
 Laurie Miller, AppleCareandCompanion.com